Skip to content

 The Supreme Court will soon hear oral arguments in U.S. v.
 Skrmetti, a case that will fundamentally reshape gender affirming care access across the United States.
 Imara breaks down the stakes of this legal battle with Chase Strangio, the ACLU attorney who will be arguing on behalf of trans youth and their families.
 The two discuss the Tennessee law and plaintiffs at the heart of the case, how the Court’s ruling could limit 14th amendment protections, and what trans people can do to make their voices heard.
 Chase also shares what it’s like to be the first openly trans lawyer to argue in front of the Supreme Court of the United States.
 Send your trans joy recommendations to translash_podcast@translash.org

 I’m so glad to be joined today by my friend and legal powerhouse, none other than ACLU attorney and nationally recognized expert on transgender rights, Chase, Strangio Chase is a true force of nature when it comes to defending and advancing trans rights across the country.
-He currently serves as the co director for transgender justice at the ACLU LGBT and HIV project, where he’s been working for years on some of the biggest cases that impact our community.
+He currently serves as the co-director for transgender justice at the ACLU LGBT and HIV project, where he’s been working for years on some of the biggest cases that impact our community.
 Chase is slated to hit a historic milestone in his efforts to defend and expand rights in our country, as we mentioned at the top of the show.
 Next month, Chase will become the first openly trans lawyer to argue in front of the Supreme Court of the United States in the case of US versus COVID.
-He’ll be challenging Tennessee’s ban through that case on gender affirming care for transgender youth.
+He’ll be challenging Tennessee’s ban through that case on gender-affirming care for transgender youth.
 Before joining the ACLU Chase, was the director of prisoner justice initiatives at the.

 Yes, yes.
 That is, that is how it feels.
 And you know, it’s a unique position to be in and in some ways, and really happy to be talking to you about it.
 Thank you so much.
 It’s, it’s very Thurgood Marshall in a way, isn’t it?
 Well, you know, I would hazard to compare myself to Thurgood Marshall.
-But I do think that, you know, one of the things that’s happened with the Supreme Court bar over the last few years is that, maybe longer than you know, the last few decades, even it’s become, it’s so professionalized, and so you have just people whose job it is to be experts at arguing in front of the Supreme Court, and one of the consequences of that is that you don’t have as many moments where the people who have been, you know, in the trenches fighting for their communities, are the ones that are appearing before the court.
+But I do think that you know, one of the things that’s happened with the Supreme Court bar over the last few years is that, maybe longer than you know, the last few decades, even it’s become, it’s so professionalized, and so you have just people whose job it is to be experts at arguing in front of the Supreme Court, and one of the consequences of that is that you don’t have as many moments where the people who have been, you know, in the trenches fighting for their communities, are the ones that are appearing before the court.
 And that isn’t to say that there aren’t incredible advocates who are regularly appearing there, but there is something to be said about people who, you know, know, in their bones, the consequences of a major Supreme Court decision being the ones to, you know, sort of really stand before the justices to embody that exactly.
 I mean, you know, that’s been a problem with sort of American life since the 1970s is the growing you know, one might argue over professionalization of everything, which means that everything gets separated more and more from the people, which is why things seem to be esoteric and disconnected.
 So this is a welcome change from that.
 I wanted to start with the basics, like, can you just tell us first and foremost, what is US versus many?
 What is this case deciding?
 What’s the core question before the court?
-Because that’s what what the Supreme Court does is that it answers core questions about the law.
+Because that’s what the Supreme Court does: it answers core questions about the law.
 So what’s the core question here?
 The core question before the court is, does it violate the Equal Protection Clause of the 14th Amendment for a state to categorically ban medical care for trans adolescents because that care is inconsistent with their sex?
 That is the question that is presented.
 That is the only question that you know sort of legally, is officially up there.
-And so the arguments themselves are really focusing on, is it constitutional or not, under one provision of the Constitution to ban this medical care, gender affirming medical care for trans adolescents and trans adolescents only.
+And so the arguments themselves are really focusing on, whether is it constitutional or not, under one provision of the Constitution to ban this medical care, gender affirming medical care for trans adolescents and trans adolescents only.
 And so can you just explain for people who may not, you know, be thoroughly up to date on every amendment in the Constitution.
 What’s the 14th Amendment?
-So the 14th Amendment, it was adopted in 1868 it’s one of the Reconstruction amendments, the big three, the big three, and it has within it a clause that, in essence, says that all people should be treated equal, and the this Equal Protection Clause of the 14th Amendment has been used to secure, you know, general protections under the Constitution.
+So the 14th Amendment, it was adopted in 1868 it’s one of the Reconstruction amendments, the big three, the big three, and it has within it a clause that, in essence, says that all people should be treated equal, and the Equal Protection Clause of the 14th Amendment has been used to secure, you know, general protections under the Constitution.
 So when the government is discriminating, the Constitution is, you know, a source of our protection.
 It’s a limit on the government.
 And so the equal protection clause has been used to, you know, fight back against racial discrimination in schools.
 Has been used to fight back against sex discrimination in, you know, benefits programs, in the educational program.
 So this is the mechanism through which a lot of civil rights has been litigated first and most significantly in the context of racial discrimination.
-Obviously, the Reconstruction amendments were, you know, first and foremost, geared towards responding to anti black racism and the legacy of chattel slavery.
-And then over time, through the work of people like Pauli Murray and Ruth Bader Ginsburg, the Equal Protection Clause was interpreted as well to prohibit discrimination on the basis of sex, and those sex based protections have been used to, in essence, ensure that expectations about how men and women are or should be aren’t used to discriminate.
-That is the essence of the sex based protections and the equal protection clause as the Supreme Court has interpreted it.
-And so really, the question before the court is, do those long standing protections under this provision of the Constitution extend to trans people when the government is discriminating against us because of our sex?
+Obviously, the Reconstruction amendments were, you know, first and foremost, geared towards responding to anti-black racism and the legacy of chattel slavery.
+And then over time, through the work of people like Pauli Murray and Ruth Bader Ginsburg, the Equal Protection Clause was interpreted as well to prohibit discrimination on the basis of sex, and those sex-based protections have been used to, in essence, ensure that expectations about how men and women are or should be aren’t used to discriminate.
+That is the essence of the sex-based protections and the equal protection clause as the Supreme Court has interpreted it.
+And so really, the question before the court is, do those long-standing protections under this provision of the Constitution extend to trans people when the government is discriminating against us because of our sex?

 And that is the core of what we are arguing here, that when Tennessee and 23 other states say you can’t get medical care because it is not consistent with how we understand your sex, that that is a form of sex discrimination that the Equal Protection Clause prohibits.
 And you know, we’ve been arguing this theory of these cases since 2021 when Arkansas became the first state to ban medical care for for trans adolescents, every district court in the first two years of the litigation over these bans, to hear the legal arguments, look at the evidence blocked these bans on our medical care.
 Very simply, sort of saying, Well, of course, this is sex discrimination.
 The law is saying you can’t do this because of your sex.
 And it was very straightforward up until we reached some intermediate appellate courts that, in essence, reversed those lower courts and set us on this course up to the Supreme Court to answer this question about these laws that are sweeping the country.
 Yeah.
 I mean, well, you know a couple of things, I think.
 One, even though this amendment was, you know, passed in the wake of the Civil War and about slavery, it’s also pretty clear that the people that voted for the amendment at the time understood that it would apply to a larger group of people, right, which is kind of the basis for expanding it.
 So, for example, immigrants, right?
 They knew that, like these, a lot of these amendments would apply to immigrants as well, such as the 13th, which is being born on US soil, and the 14th equal protection under the law, which was really important.
 And also, I think that one of the things about this equal protection idea, right, is that you can’t single out a specific group of people and then single out things that apply only to them, and say we can ban that specifically, right?
 That’s what makes this potentially unconstitutional, and why you guys were winning the cases in the first couple of years.
 Is that?
 Right?
 Yeah.
 I mean, I think fundamentally, the idea is you can’t just arbitrarily treat someone differently because of who they are.
 That’s sort of the core of what the promise of equal protection is, and then what the courts have over the last in particular, you know, 100 years done is say that, yes, this is a radical equality promise for everyone.
 But there are certain times when it is the province of the judicial system to look more closely at what the majoritarian branches are doing.
 And so hold on by I’m just majoritarian.
 You mean it’s like Congress and legislator exactly so.
 So the point being that, you know, the role of the judiciary historically has been to protect minorities from majoritarian rule, and the way that the cases have developed over time is that the courts have said, Okay, when, when the government uses race to treat people differently, there’s good reason for us to look closely at the use of race based classifications.
 There’s a long history of discrimination.
 There’s reason to be suspect.
 And so over time, this doctrine developed, which has, you know, been called strict scrutiny and and strict scrutiny is, in essence, the court saying, when the government discriminates based on race, we as the courts are going to look very closely at what the government is doing and say, are you really doing something legitimate, or are you doing something for an improper purpose?
 So that is the strict scrutiny that attends to these race based classifications now in the 1970s and this was a real centerpiece of justice.
 Ginsburg’s work was to say, well, we need this heightened level of scrutiny for sex too.
 There’s reasons why, when the government is drawing lines based on men and women or based on expectations about men and women, that there’s a long history of discrimination.
 There too, and in the 1970s the court said you’re right, in essence, and that it’s not going to be as suspect as Race.
 Race gets something called strict scrutiny, and then sex gets something called heightened scrutiny, or intermediate scrutiny.
 And so for the last 50 years, the court has said, it is inherently suspect for the government to differentiate based on sex.
 So if, for example, you have the Virginia Military Institute that is limited to men in its admissions, we are going to require that the government come forward and say that we have a good reason for this, and that’s one of the most famous cases sex discrimination cases that Justice Ginsburg decided as a justice so the essence of what we are fighting about today is, shouldn’t the courts take a closer look in these contexts, when state governments across the country are singling out trans people with the very same types of sex based assumptions that we’ve seen in the law for the last 50 years that caused the courts to be suspect and suspicious in the first place.
 I think the important thing about this, other than being deep in the weeds of how constitutional law works, is that this is really a case about the legacy.